The Simplicity of Wills

 It is important to know that the purpose of a will is straightforward and not complex.
 It accomplishes two main objectives that Clausell Law Firm, PLLC believes are important to most of us.
 A will states who will raise your children in case of death and how your property will be distributed.
 Equally important to understand, is that without a will, the state will make the decisions on your property and who will raise your children.
 The decisions that the State of Texas makes will rigidly conform to state laws and may not be what you would wish.
 A judge will be the final arbiter of who will raise your children if you don’t have a will.

-An experienced Texas estate planning lawyer can provide you with a will that conforms to your individual needs and at a cost that is affordable to you.
+An experienced Texas probate and estate planning lawyer can provide you with a will that conforms to your individual needs and at a cost that is affordable to you.
 While the purpose of a will is simple, working out what is best suited for your individual situation may not be.
 The end result of a properly executed will can be your peace of mind.
 You will know who will take care of your children and your estate will be carried out in the manner in which you decide.

 Does having a will make a difference?